 HB: And you have more fun, definitely.
 We want it to be fun.

-MF: And where can people find those information of the events?
+MF: And where can people find the information on these opportunities?

 HB: Our website is columbialand.org and at the top there's an events button, and you just click that and you can sign up for our email list to get emails about the events.
 And then we're also on Instagram and Facebook and LinkedIn.